Unix and GNU/Linux Docs - Listed and Explained

 For example, run man crontab, man 1 crontab, and man 5 crontab.

-The man program, like many programs, uses standard vi-like keys for navigating through pages.
+The man program (like many Unix programs) uses the standard vi-like keys for navigation.
 The following keyboard shortcuts are the most important:

 • Down and Up, or j and k – scroll text one line down or up